Get all the latest data for Rotterdam

 Does buying property help me get residency and citizenship in Rotterdam in 2026?

-As of early 2026, buying property in Rotterdam does not give you Dutch residency or citizenship, and there is no "golden visa" or property-based immigration pathway in the Netherlands.
+As of June 2026, buying property in Rotterdam does not directly give a foreigner Dutch residency, permanent residency or citizenship.

 Can I legally rent out property on my visa in Rotterdam right now?

-You do not need to live in the Netherlands to rent out your Rotterdam property, though you will need a local property manager to handle day-to-day operations and ensure compliance with VvE rules and municipal regulations.
+You do not need to live in the Netherlands to rent out a Rotterdam property, but a non-resident owner usually needs reliable local management, tax handling and a compliant lease.

 We cover everything there is to know about buying and renting out in Rotterdam here.